Schauspielerin & Autorin

 In 2019 followed the shooting of the film "Das Unwort" alongside Iris Berben and Devid Striesow, which premiered on ZDF in November 2020.
 Also, this year she was honored to host the European Film Awards in Berlin.

 In 2020, the actress was in front of the camera for the productions "Blackout", "The Mopes" and "Tatort - Das ist unser Haus".
-Anna Brüggemann also worked on her debut novel "Trennungsroman," which will be published by Ullstein on March 29, 2021.
+Her debut novel "Trennungsroman" was published by Ullstein on March 29, 2021 and was awarded the 2021 lit.Colonge debut prize.